dortania/vanilla-laptop-guide-legacy/installation/installation-process.md

 The main things to keep in mind:

 * Connect the laptop to the charger.
-If the battery isn't properly patched for macOS support, it can cause weird behaviors.
+If the battery isn't properly patched for macOS support, it can cause weird behavior.
 To avoid headaches, plug in your device
 * Read up on the [Multiboot Guide](https://hackintosh-multiboot.gitbook.io/hackintosh-multiboot/) if you want multiple OS's on the disk